MohamedRadiWebDev/CoreTech/README.md

 ### Running the Application

-The application will automatically start when you click the "Run" button in Replit.
+The application will automatically start when you click the "Run" button in .

 Development server runs on:
 - Frontend: Auto-assigned Replit URL